Overview of Standardized Testing

 Standardized Testing Uses

 The key to student success on standardized tests is balance.
 Those in charge need to step back and take into account both the good and the bad things about testing and find a way to help students succeed without causing them too much stress.

 Will there ever be an end to the constant back and forth between testing advocates and those against standardized testing?
 It’s hard to say, but I feel relatively certain that for better or worse, standardized testing is here to stay.
 While standardized tests pros and cons exist, I believe the key is to use the test results as a guide for teachers, parents, and students.
 They should also be used, in a limited capacity, to assess how well schools are doing.
-Standardized testing certainly should be used to help measure a school’s success, but it should be one assessment among several that determines whether a school's students are progressing or not.
+Standardized testing certainly should be used to help measure a school’s success, but it should be one assessment among several that determines whether a school’s students are progressing or not.